ScienceParkStudyGroup/microbiome-lesson/_episodes/02-data-preprocess-fastq-to-asv.md

 teaching: 60
 exercises: 30
 questions:
-- Which packages do I need for the analyses?
-- How can I import my data in R?
+- How can I go from fasta files to ASV data?
-- What do the data sets look like?
-- What are the properties for the occurrence table?
 objectives:
+- Check the reads' quality
-- Install and load the required packages in R
+- Trim and filter the fasta files
-- Import the data sets
+- Denoise the data
-- Create a phyloseq object
-- Explore the data sets
+- Merge the forward and reverse reads
-- Assess sparsity of the occurrence table
+- Create an ASV table
-- Assess sequencing depth
+- Remove chimeras
+- Assign taxonomic affiliation for each ASV
 keypoints:
 - ""
 ---